 My family still reaps the benefits of showing up on these shores with light skin and settler expectations, as European and Asian immigrants.
-Even if my ancestors aren’t the Puritans who stole Wampanoag food stores and ravaged the graves of their children, my family is still complicit in the oppression of Indigenous Americans.
+Even if my ancestors aren’t the colonists who stole Wampanoag food stores and ravaged the graves of their children, my family is still complicit in the oppression of Indigenous Americans.

 It’s a lot to ask of parents – doing the daily work it takes to get dinner on the table, trying to grow into the people we want to be, and setting a better example for our kids.

 I still don’t know what this day should look like.
 I want to come together as a family.
 I want to reinforce the value of generosity, appreciation, and connection to the land.